Big changes ahead

 5. Next steps

-Don’t fall behind with your contractual obligations.
-Start the journey to certification today and set the standard for the new academic year.
+Check your contract to see if this applies to your organisation, and start the journey to certification today, setting the standard for the new academic year.

 Find out more about ISO 27001, your obligations, and the implementation process